ricardodeazambuja/ricardodeazambuja.github.io/_posts/2021-07-05-usb-c_regulated_power_supply.md

 **Affiliated links**

-If you want to support my work, you can buy an equivalent USB microscope on Amazon (or anything else, really) using the affiliated link below:
+If you want to support my work, you can buy the parts from Amazon (or anything else, really) using the affiliated links below:

 * [LCD Digital Programmable Constant Voltage Current Step-Down Power Supply](https://amzn.to/4ecmEzQ)
 * [USB PD Adapter](https://amzn.to/4jZD9AA)